Next Chapter | Previous Chapter | Contents | Index

 constant to

-instructions).
+to remove them (instead of executing a number of slowSP instructions).
 Thus, if a function is accidentally called with the wrong number of parameters due to a prototype mismatch, the stack will still be returned to a sensible state since the caller, which knows how many parameters it pushed, does the removing.POP

 It is instructive to compare this calling convention with that for